 Part I: In counseling, we explore childhood, adolescence, and adult experiences to understand the patterns that developed and the conditioning from family, culture, and society that occurred.
 This might be thought of as the more Freudian or Jungian aspect of counseling.

-Part II: We change the patterns and begin to live and express the freest and fullest expression of the self through psychotherapy techniques that have been developed by a multitude of wise therapists from Eric Ericson and Virginia Satir to the newest group of yoga based practitioners, including Bessel van der Kolk and Peter Levine.
-My favorite teacher, Daniel Hughes, also incorporates many of these yoga techniques into his version of attachment-focused therapy: playfulness, curiosity, maintaining emotional equilibrium, attunement, empathy, and acceptance.
+Part II: We change the patterns and begin to live and express the freest and fullest expression of the self through psychotherapy techniques that have been developed by a multitude of wise therapists from Eric Ericson and Virginia Satir to the more recent group of yoga based practitioners, including Bessel van der Kolk and Peter Levine.
+Daniel Hughes, also incorporates many of these yoga techniques into his version of attachment-focused therapy: playfulness, curiosity, maintaining emotional equilibrium, attunement, empathy, and acceptance.

 Part III: Using techniques of self-inquiry, a healthy and loving detachment is developed.
 This leads to cultivation of witness consciousness.
 Through observation and acceptance of thoughts, behaviors and feelings, the self begins to experience compassion for his/her self and others.
 As awareness grows, habits that are new, nourishing, and healthy replace old, negative, self-defeating patterns.